 Jesus Teaches: How to Pray

 We read in The Gospel of Matthew (6:9-13) that when the people asked, “Lord, teach us to pray,” Jesus taught them The Lord’s Prayer.
 Many find the prayer very familiar, and comforting.
 Although there are more variations of The Lord’s Prayer than there are languages on Earth, the underlying concepts contained in the prayer are always the same.
-By analyzing the prayer line by line, we can take it even more deeply to heart.
+The prayer is a marvel of perfection.
+Let’s analyze the prayer line by line, so we can take it even more deeply to heart, noticing how the prayer covers person, position, praise, purpose, provision, pardon and protection:

 who art in heaven,